What are books with buzz you might ask? Or maybe you won’t. Maybe you just inherently understand the concept of buzz and things having said buzz.

 Back of the Book: On a day that begins like any other, Hal receives a mysterious letter bequeathing her a substantial inheritance.
 She realizes very quickly that the letter was sent to the wrong person—but also that the cold-reading skills she’s honed as a tarot card reader might help her claim the money.

 Soon, Hal finds herself at the funeral of the deceased…where it dawns on her that there is something very, very wrong about this strange situation and the inheritance at the centre of it.

-My First Reaction: I work with a woman named Ruth who is under five feet tall, has an endless staple of athleisure wear in her closet and is obsessed with birds.
+My Fucking Thoughts: I work with a woman named Ruth who is under five feet tall, has an endless staple of athleisure wear in her closet and is obsessed with birds.
 Obsessed.
 Every time I hear Ruth Ware’s name this is who I think of.
-I imagine my bird loving colleague sitting at home, single at sixty, writing these dark and creepy stories that Ware has become known for.
+I imagine my bird-loving colleague sitting at home, single at sixty, writing these dark and creepy stories that Ware has become known for.
 My first and only outing with this author was In a Dark, Dark Wood.
 A solid 3 star read, but nothing amazing so I’m not exactly moving other books by her up my TBR mountain.
 But this book is everywhere right now and I’m so fucking gullible so I’m definitely going to read it.

 🔪Jar of Hearts by Jennifer Hillier

 H.T.F.T.
 Tagline: A sinister new version of “My Boyfriend’s Back”!

 Buzz Index: 🐝🐝🐝🐝🐝